MiSikora/laboratory/README.md

 }
 ```

-A `FeatureStorage` persistance mechanism should come from the DI graph and must be shared with `Laboratory` instances in order to keep changes in sync.
+A `FeatureStorage` persistence mechanism should come from the DI graph and must be shared with `Laboratory` instances in order to keep changes in sync.
 A `FeatureFactory` should return all enum classes that should be used as features.
 You can provide your custom implementation but it should be easier to rely on `laboratory-gradle-plugin` to do this job.

 | Inspector                 | Hyperion                 |
 |:-------------------------:|:------------------------:|